 In this Agreement and in the Schedules the following definitions are used:

-"Accession Agreement" means an agreement in the form set out in Schedule 4 or in such other form as Pool Re may specify;
+"Accession Agreement" means an agreement in the form set out in Schedule 4 or in such other form as Pool Re may specify.

-"Additional Member" means a person (not being an Effective Date Member) who has executed an Accession Agreement and has complied in all other respects with clause 3.1
+"Additional Member" means a person (not being an Effective Date Member) who has executed an Accession Agreement and has complied in all other respects with clause 3.1.

-"Amendment Effective Date" means such date on which Pool Re notifies its members that a TAA has been executed by each member of Pool Re, or such later date as selected by Pool Re and specified in the notice;
+"Amendment Effective Date" means such date on which Pool Re notifies its members that a TAA has been executed by each member of Pool Re, or such later date as selected by Pool Re and specified in the notice.

-"ARIAS (UK)" means the Insurance and Reinsurance Arbitration Society, the "not-for-profit" society formed in 1991 established under the aegis of AIDA (Association Internationale de Droit des Assurances) and is one of the two UK-based Chapters of AIDA (the other being the British Insurance Law Association);
+"ARIAS (UK)" means the Insurance and Reinsurance Arbitration Society, the "not-for-profit" society formed in 1991 established under the aegis of AIDA (Association Internationale de Droit des Assurances) and is one of the two UK-based Chapters of AIDA (the other being the British Insurance Law Association).

-"Business Day" means a day (not being a Saturday) on which banks are open for general banking business in the City of London;
+"Business Day" means a day (not being a Saturday) on which banks are open for general banking business in the City of London.

-"Change of Control" means, in respect of a Member, the acquisition by an entity of more than 50% of the voting capital of that Member or any Controller of that Member or the attainment by an entity of the legal power to direct or cause the direction of the general management and policies of that Member or any Controller of that Member, whether through the ownership of voting capital, by contract or otherwise, other than in either case where, prior to the acquisition or attainment, there is a Controller of that entity which is also a Controller of that Member;
+"Change of Control" means, in respect of a Member, the acquisition by an entity of more than 50% of the voting capital of that Member or any Controller of that Member or the attainment by an entity of the legal power to direct or cause the direction of the general management and policies of that Member or any Controller of that Member, whether through the ownership of voting capital, by contract or otherwise, other than in either case where, prior to the acquisition or attainment, there is a Controller of that entity which is also a Controller of that Member.

+"Competition Authority" means any national, supra-national or regional, state, municipal, government or governmental, quasi-governmental, statutory, regulatory or investigative body, administrative agency, court or tribunal, in any jurisdiction, responsible for the investigation, prosecution or determination of any matters relating to antitrust, competition, mergers, unfair competition, consumer protection, anti-competitive agreements, practices or behaviour or any similar matter.

+"Competition Rules" means any applicable legislation, law, regulation or administrative provision in any jurisdiction relating to antitrust, competition, mergers, unfair competition, consumer protection, anti-competitive agreements or practices or behaviour or any similar matter or for any other reason.

 "Connected Person" means, in respect of a Member, any person controlled by or under common control with that Member ("control" for this purpose meaning the ability by a person, whether by the holding of shares, or by agreement, or by any other means, to ensure that another person's affairs are carried out in accordance with the wishes of the first-mentioned person), provided that the following shall not be regarded as Connected Persons in respect of a Member who is a Lloyd's Managing Agent:

 any member of Lloyd's, other than a member which participates solely on Lloyd's syndicates in respect of which the Lloyd's Managing Agent and all of the members for the then current underwriting year of account are under common control (as defined above) with that Member; or

-any Lloyd's Managing Agent, other than a Lloyd's Managing Agent that manages a Lloyd's syndicate on which all of the members for the then current underwriting year of account are under common control (as defined above) with that Member;
+any Lloyd's Managing Agent, other than a Lloyd's Managing Agent that manages a Lloyd's syndicate on which all of the members for the then current underwriting year of account are under common control (as defined above) with that Member.